mahdyf45/Decentralized-Ticket-System/README.md

 8. Follow the steps detailed in **'Start the application'** section to run the application

 ## Deploy TicketSmartContract to Sepolia
-In the project directory, follow the steps below to deploy the smart contract on the Goerli network.
+In the project directory, follow the steps below to deploy the smart contract on the Sepolia network.

 1. Enter ticket-contract directory by entering the following command in the terminal, `cd ticket-contract`